koji/koji/README.md

 <img width="250px" src="https://avatars.githubusercontent.com/u/474225?v=4" />

-- software engineer who is working for a robotics startup in Brooklyn
+- software engineer who is working for a robotics startup in LIC
 - like media art
 - interested in new tech
 - generating qr code with stable diffusion is my current favorite lol